-- The instance may be too large. - It may not be possible to compute a shortest tour due to reasons explained in Section 4. - The calculation of a disk/moat packing may fail for perfect point matchings or tours, even though an optimum solution has been found.
-This is a problem that will be fixed in the next version of GEODUAL, see Section 4.
+- The instance may be too large. - It may not be possible to compute a shortest tour due to reasons explained in Section 4. - (only version 1.0 see "Release Notes") The calculation of a disk/moat packing may fail for perfect point matchings or tours, even though an optimum solution has been found.
+This problem has been fixed in version 1.1 of GEODUAL, see Section 4.
 When this happens, there is still the possibility to choose "Solution only" in the "Choose Solution" section.